AJAX $.post Method of jQuery to Load Data

 A demo of $.post jQuery method with HTML div

-See the demo and code online by clicking the image or link below:
+See the demo and code below:

 In the markup section, the following div and button are created: